Healthdirect Free Australian health advice you can count on.

 Self care

-If you have pain or an enlarged testicle, you can ease some of the discomfort until you see a doctor by:
+If you have pain or an enlarged testicle, there are ways you can ease your discomfort until you see a doctor.

-• putting a rolled-up towel between your legs and under your scrotum to raise it up
+You can put a rolled-up towel between your legs and under your scrotum to support it.

-Don’t wrap anything around the penis or scrotum such as a bandage, tourniquet or sticky tape.
-Wearing an athletic support (jock strap) or supportive underwear might give some comfort to swollen testicles.
+Wearing an athletic support (jock strap) or supportive underwear might also provide some comfort to swollen testicles.

 If you are unsure who to speak to, call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria) to discuss your concerns with a registered nurse.